-McCann Dental Practice is registered with the Regulation and Quality Improvement Authority (RQIA) as an independent hospital (IH) with a dental treatment category of care.
-The practice has two registered dental surgeries and provides general dental services, private and health service treatment and does not offer conscious sedation.
+Cliftonville Dental Practice is registered with the Regulation and Quality Improvement Authority (RQIA) as an independent hospital (IH) with a dental treatment category of care.
+The practice has three registered dental surgeries and provides general dental services, private and health service treatment and offers conscious sedation, if clinically indicated.